jmstoic/menu/INDEX.md

 - `Media` attachments such as photos and videos, with full meta data potentially added; such as resolution, format, etc.
 - `Tags` ( new, necessary for better highlighting of celebrity/veteran choices easily by hashtagging )
 - `Category` Codes ( previously one category only )
+- `Varieties`, a list of other `SKU` codes that exist for the same item, but in a different form.

 ## Brands